Closed Deals Report

 Acquisition Financing

-Transaction Structure and Target Entity
+Transaction Structure & Target Entity

 Average EBITDA Growth

 Since Q2 2022, targets have consistently seen tremendous earnings growth vs. the prior 3 years.
-While EBITDA was often below $1mm 3 years prior to sale, TTM EBITDA was consistently above $1mm across all quarters in our sample set.
-Year-over-year growth appears to have tapered for acquisition targets in Q1 and Q2 2025.
+While EBITDA was often below $1mm three years prior to sale, TTM EBITDA was consistently above $1mm across all quarters in our sample set.

 Average Purchase Multiples